MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-webinars.md

 ### Manage emails communications for webinars with PowerShell

-As an admin, you can manage whether organizers and co-organizers can edit the following email templates through PowerShell:
+Through PowerShell, you can manage whether organizers and co-organizers can edit the following email templates:

 - Registration Confirmation
 - Webinar update